daizutabi/mkapi/docs/usage/object.md

 ::: examples
 ```

-The three collon (`:::`) must start at the begging of line,
+Three colons (`:::`) must start at the begging of line,
-followed by a space (` `) and an object fullname,
+followed by a space (<code>&blank;</code>) and an object fullname,
 for example, `package.module.function`.
-Here, just a pakcage name `examples`.
+In the current case, just a pakcage name `examples`.
-MkAPI scan Markdown source to find this syntax pattern and
+MkAPI scans the Markdown source to find this syntax pattern and
 then convert it into the corresponding object documentation
-like this:
+like below:

 ::: examples